-Halloween is almost here!
+Halloween is here!
 Pirates, witches, superheroes and more will be roaming your neighborhood looking for treats!
 Use our tips as a checklist to ensure that Trick-Or-Treaters will be safe when they visit your home.

 1. Clear Your Walkway and Driveway

 Make sure that your walkway and your driveway are clear of bikes, children's toys, potted plants, gardening tools or anything else someone could trip over in the dark.

 Sweep away branches or other debris from your sidewalk and walkway.
 Wet leaves can be a slipping hazard, so remove them, too.

 Check to see that the risers of the steps leading to your front door are in good shape.
 Replace any boards that are warped and secure any bricks or stones that are loose.
 Wobbly railings should be tightened.

 4. Anchor Your Decorations

 Take time to ensure that all of your decorations are held solidly in place in case it gets windy.
 If you have pumpkins or other items lining your walkway, move them far to the side so they are not in the way.